 Analysis for ova, cysts and parasites, enteric pathogens (Salmonella, Campylobacter, Yersinia spp., etc), Baermann’s examination for Metastronglye larvae, toxin testing in Clostridium spp. etc.

-Please Note: We are a CEMO registered laboratory.
+Please Note: Our CEMO registered laboratory is in Poulton.
 We also offer testing for EVA, EIA etc.

 Don’t forget to label all samples.